 Seven-time Grammy® nominated German-born composer/arranger/conductor CHRIS WALDEN has scored more than 40 feature and TV films, and has written more than 1500 orchestral and big band arrangements for artists including Diana Krall, Josh Groban, Michael Bublé, Aretha Franklin, Paul McCartney, Paul Anka, Stevie Wonder, Rihanna, Barbra Streisand, and orchestras like the Chicago Symphony Orchestra, Los Angeles Philharmonic, Boston Pops, and many more.
 He has worked closely with producers David Foster, Tommy LiPuma, and Phil Ramone.

 He most recently wrote arrangements for the Academy Awards (Oscars®), he arranged for and conducted the Kennedy Center Honors and he arranged the National Anthem for Jennifer Hudson's performance at the SUPER BOWL XLIII.
-His recent film creditsas a composer include the feature film "King Of Herrings", TV movies "Alien Siege", "Crimson Force", and Gene Wilder's "The Lady in Question".
+His recent film credits as a composer include the feature films "The Terror of Hallow's Eve" and "King of Herrings".
 Since 2007 Walden has also been a principal arranger for "AMERICAN IDOL" and was an arranger for "THE TONIGHT SHOW with Jay Leno".
 He has been musical director on many TV shows and series, and has worked on more than 100 CDs.
 As an arranger and bandleader he has worked with jazz artists including Michael Brecker, Peter Erskine, Tierney Sutton, Arturo Sandoval, and the Count Basie Orchestra.

 Chris Walden began writing compositions and arrangements at the age of 16 for local high school bands.
 After graduating at 19 he joined the German National Youth Jazz Orchestra as a trumpet player.
 At the age of 21 he started writing arrangements for German radio big bands and radio symphony orchestras, while he was studying composition and arranging at the University of Cologne.
 As assistant to his mentor Peter Herbolzheimer Walden arranged music for the OSCAR® nominated film "Schtonk".